Electronickss/TheaterTrailers/README.md

 ### From within Plex

-10. Add a folder inside of the Movie librarie that you want trailers, to `/directoryTo/TheaterTrailers/Trailers/` or `C:\directoryTo\TheaterTrailers\Trailers`
+10. Add a folder inside of the Movie library that you want trailers, to `/directoryTo/TheaterTrailers/Trailers/` or `C:\directoryTo\TheaterTrailers\Trailers`
     * *Note that trailers in different libraries are not shared*

 11. Enable trailers on your server